Texas A&M vs. Mississippi State NCAA Football Odds, Plays and Insights | October 2, 2021

 Over/Under Insights

-- Texas A&M and its opponents have scored at least 46 points or more only one time this year.
+- Texas A&M and its opponents have scored at least 46 points or more just once this season.

-- Mississippi State's games have gone over 46 points in three of four chances this season.
+- Mississippi State and its opponents have combined to score more than 46 points in three of four games this season.

-- Saturday's total is 6.1 points lower than the two team's combined 52.1 points per game average.

-- These two squads combine to allow 35.1 points per game, 10.9 fewer than this contest's over/under.

-- The Aggies and their opponents have scored an average of 51.9 points per game in 2021, 5.9 more than Saturday's total.
+- The combined points per game average of the two teams, 52.1, is 6.1 points more than Saturday's over/under.

-- The 46-point over/under for this game is 10.8 points below the 56.8 points per game average total in Bulldogs games this season.
+- This contest's over/under is 10.9 points above the 35.1 these two squads combine to surrender per game this season.

+- Aggies games this season feature an average total of 51.9 points, a number 5.9 points higher than Saturday's over/under.

+- In 2021, games involving the Bulldogs have averaged a total of 56.8 points, 10.8 more than the set over/under in this contest.

 Texas A&M Stats and Trends

-- So far this year Texas A&M has two wins against the spread.

-- This season, the Aggies have two against the spread wins in three games as a favorite of 7 points or more.
+- The Aggies have covered the spread twice this season when favored by 7 points or more (in three chances).

-- Texas A&M's games this year have not gone over the point total yet in five opportunities.
+- Texas A&M's games this year have not eclipsed the over/under yet in five opportunities.

 - The Aggies have turned the ball over one more time (8 total) than the Bulldogs have forced a turnover (7) this season.